Are High-Security Checks Worth It?

 So with these few features, we can already tell a lot about a user based on their IP address.
 Where they are based, what kind of network setup they use to connect online, and whether they appear suspicious or not.

 So what should you do if you find a suspicious user’s IP address connecting to your system?
-You could simply block it straight away, but adding that address to a blacklist doesn’t make sense.
+You could simply block it straight away, but adding that address to an IP blacklist doesn’t make sense.
 This is because IP addresses are mostly dynamic, and multiple users could eventually end up sharing them, so you’d end up blocking valid customers.

 This is why you can’t just look at the IP address itself, but also their usage via velocity rules.
 These algorithms look at the patterns and changes of IP address usage over time, which helps anti-fraud intelligence.